-Anonymous asked: You have no idea how happy I am that you're back!!
+Anonymous said: You have no idea how happy I am that you're back!!
 You're getting me through these Art History final papers, much appreciated!

 This makes me really happy to hear!
 I am glad I’m helping you out in some way, and apologies for dying down for a bit there.